-Razor Recordings is the 2014 reboot of Razor Records, Australia’s first independent dance music label which was founded in 1988 by Gavin Campbell (following the success of Australia's seminal underground nightclub 'Razor' in the mid-late 80’s).
+Razor Recordings is the 2014 reboot of Razor Records, Australia’s first independent dance music label, founded in 1988 by DJ Gavin Campbell (following the success of his seminal underground nightclub 'Razor' (1986-1992).
 The taste maker was signed to Mushroom Records, and Razor became a subsidiary label under the Mushroom banner.

-The label's main act was the dance production outfit Filthy Lucre, comprised of DJ Gavin Campbell, Robert Goodge (of ‘80s band I’m Talking) and DJ Paul Main, who together famously made Australia’s first international club hit with their legendary remix of Yothu Yindi’s ‘Treaty’.
+The label's main act was the dance production outfit Filthy Lucre, comprised of Campbell, Robert Goodge (of ‘80s band I’m Talking) and DJ Paul Main, who together, famously made Australia’s first international club hit with their legendary remix of Yothu Yindi’s ‘Treaty’.

-The ‘Filthy Lucre Remix’ of ‘Treaty’ was awarded Song Of The Year at the 1991 A.R.I.A. awards and was the fifth biggest-selling Australian record of the year, according to the Australian Recording Industry Association.
-‘Treaty’ also resulted in Gavin and Paul Main being the first Australian DJs to achieve an ARIA-certified Gold Record, as well as an ARIA awards nomination, in the Best Producer category.
+The ‘Filthy Lucre Remix’ of ‘Treaty’ was awarded Song Of The Year at the 1991 A.R.I.A. awards, and was the fifth biggest-selling Australian record that same year, according to the Australian Recording Industry Association.
+‘Treaty’ also resulted in Campbell and Main being the first Australian DJs to be awarded an ARIA-certified Gold Record, along with an ARIA award nomination, in the Best Producer category.

 After the success of the Razor 25th anniversary party in 2012 and the Tasty Raid 20th Anniversary event in 2014, both garnering widespread media attention and attracting multi-level, jam-packed floors of former devotees and young clubbers alike, Gavin was compelled to re-launch Razor Recordings, as it was now time for Razor to get some music back out there.

-Razor is all about diversity, freedom of expression and audacious originality and is widely regarded as the authentic, original nurturer of the modern Melbourne underground scene, just as it was for well over a decade from 1983 to 1998, with the music label and as the club morphed into Razor Promotions, producing a string of essential dance club offshoots (including Savage, Tasty, Uranus and Temple).
-Indeed, well before most of what Melbourne's clubbing community has realised, the guiding hand of Razor had previously been applied, indelibly impacting a unique influence on this great city's clubbing culture, nightlife and entertainment industry in general.
+Razor is all about diversity, freedom of expression and originality and is widely regarded as the original nurturer of the modern Melbourne underground scene, as the club and label morphed into Razor Promotions in the 90s, producing a string of essential dance club offshoots including Savage, Tasty, Uranus, Bump! and Temple, indelibly impacting a unique influence on Melbourne club culture and nightlife, as well as the broader entertainment industry.

 follow us on